Through the Blue

 — BATSI —

 Batsi is enchanting.
-A harbourside village without the portside-touristy ugliness of many, this cutest of coves has an attractive assortment of café, tavernas and useful amenities (pharmacies and mini-marts) encircling its bay.
-There’s also especially good ice-cream to be savoured at Yo N Ice after easy splashes at the not-bad resident beach.
+A harbourside village without the portside-touristy ugliness of many, this cutest of coves has an assortment of café, tavernas and useful amenities (pharmacies and mini-marts) encircling its bay.
+There’s also especially good ice-cream at Yo N Ice for a sugary high before a splash at the not-bad resident beach.

 Batsi village, Andros, Greece

-Batsi village – the most attractive on the island’s eastern coast
+Batsi village – the most attractive settlement on the island’s east coast

 — CHORA (MAIN TOWN) —